 Extra points to consider

-As mentioned, it is possible to apply for settlement upon completion of 60 months (five years) of leave accrued under Appendix FM, using form SET(M).
-Applicants relying on exceptional circumstances, not covered in this blog post, will need to wait for 120 months (ten years).
+As mentioned, it is possible to apply for settlement upon completion of five years of leave accrued under Appendix FM.
+Applicants relying on exceptional circumstances, not covered in this blog post, will need to wait for ten years.
 A few extra points to consider in these applications:

 - It is not possible to mix-and-match partners.
 Any leave granted on the basis of a previous partner cannot be added to the current leave for the purpose of accruing the relevant five or ten year period.